 - Office dress code

-- Project expectations
+- Project expectations and overall responsibilities

 - Schedule for completing internship hours

 - Chain of command (who to ask what)